Resource guarding Dog Training: Simple, effective training if your dog gets aggressive with food or toys

 - When the interrupter keeps barging in despite the warnings, it can result in an aggressive dog confrontation.
 In this case the interrupter is acting inappropriately.
 In other cases, the dog guarding the resource could be guilty of aggression.
 This happens if it escalates without giving any signaling indication (hair raised, growling etc) or waiting for an appropriate response from the interrupter.

-Step-by-step tips for training a dog that food resource guards or gets aggressive with food or toys
+Step-by-step training tips for a dog gets aggressive over food or toys

 Depending on the situation and the severity of resource guarding, we find there are 2 approaches.
 Note that we are not certified dog trainers but have to make quick decisions to ensure dogs are not hurt.